Beautiful Malice | Rebecca James | Publisher: Bantam | 4 stars

 I loved Mrs. James’ writing style.
 She kept it simple, but with detail.
 I never felt like I was left out of anything, but not so included that it was overwhelming.
 Does that make sense?
 I guess what I mean is that there was just the right amount of detail and the storytelling wasn’t overshadowed by any extraneous stuff.
 I look forward to more books from Mrs. James in the future.

-Disclaimer: I received a copy of this book via the public library.
+Disclaimer: I received a copy of this book from the Summerlin Library.
 All opinions are my own and I was not compensated in any way.